vahidfarajidev/notes-repo/Clean Coding/1-strategy-pattern-csharp.md

 | Concrete     | Classes implementing the algorithm       |
 | Context      | Uses the strategy to perform the action  |

-✅ This pattern makes it easy to **add new behaviors** without changing existing code.
+✅ This pattern makes it easy to **add new behaviors** (like new types of discounts) without changing existing code.

 ---

 ## ✅ Real-World Analogy

-> Think of a navigation app:
+> Think of a shopping app where users can have different types of discounts:
-> It lets you switch between car, walking, or biking routes.
+> no discount, seasonal percentage, or coupon code.
-> Each route strategy is interchangeable without changing the app UI.
+> Each strategy is plug-and-play without modifying checkout logic.